Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

 The *CONFIGURATION* section displays the additional configuration for the selected data type.
 The configuration fields differ depending on the selected data type.
 As some data types have no further configuration settings, no *CONFIGURATION* section is displayed for these data types.
-For detailed information about the different configurations of data types, see [Data type list](./04_DataTypeList.md).

 ## Edit attribute